achuchulev/terraform-nomad-multicloud/README.md

-# Terraform configuration to deploy Nomad multicloud (AWS & GCP) federation cluster in different Nomad regions & DCs, secured with mTLS and frontend with nginx reverse proxy.
+# Deploy Nomad multicloud (AWS & GCP) federation cluster with Terraform in different Nomad regions & DCs, secured with mTLS and frontend with nginx reverse proxy.
 A kitchen test is included

 ## High Level Overview